All Products

 Modify or delete a provisioned instance policy

-On the Configurations tab of the Function Details page, click the Provisioned Instances tab in the left-side navigation tree to view created policies.
+On the Configurations tab of the Function Details page, click the Provisioned Instances tab in the left-side navigation tree to view the policies you have created.
 Click Modify or Delete in the Actions column to modify or delete a policy.

 image

-• For more information about the basic concepts and billing methods of the on-demand mode and provisioned mode, see Instance types and usage modes.
+• For more information about the basic concepts and billing methods of on-demand and provisioned modes, see Instance types and usage modes.

-• For more information about the limits, behaviors, and scaling rules of function instances in on-demand mode and provisioned mode, see Limits and rules of auto instance scaling.
+• For more information about the limits, behaviors, and scaling rules of function instances in on-demand and provisioned modes, see Limits and rules of auto instance scaling.